Celebrating Three Years of Sobriety

 Like most fixations, the origin can often be traced to our youngest days.
 Pine bookcases flanked the living room fireplace of my childhood home.
 I can picture the red and black spines of the encyclopedias that filled half those shelves.
 I spent hours poring over those portals of knowledge at an unnaturally young age.
 What an odd duck I must have been, this quiet young boy with his nose stuck in an encyclopedia.

 A public library beckoned four blocks away, a magical place for a shy little kid.
-When a kind librarian led me to a shelf of thirty or forty Alfred Hitchcock and the Three Investigators mystery books, I kneeled in almost religious piety, awestruck.
+When a kind librarian led me to a shelf of thirty or forty Alfred Hitchcock and the Three Investigators mystery books, I knelt in almost religious piety, awestruck.

 I must have viewed that library as a refuge from the troubles my eight-year-old brain struggled to process at home.
 I felt safer exploring a haunted citadel in Istanbul with Jupiter Jones than I did around my own family.
 Later, when the divorce was final, and I moved with my mom and new stepdad to a trailer park in Forks, I dreamed of the calm order of that library — the hush and quiet — amidst the babble and grunge of a beaten-down logging town, our family the poorest in a landfill of white trash.